Codes and Ordinances

 The City of Collinsville, IL updated its tree ordinance in August of 2022.
 Updates to the ordinance include promoting native species and prohibiting invasive species and the addition of a Tree Advisory Board.
 Click here to view the staff report that accompanied the ordinance.
 The Illinois Department of Natural Resources provides a Sample Tree Ordinance.

-Several local communities have ordinances that require tree protection during development (or redevelopment).
-Ordinances that encourage offsetting the removal of mature trees/wooded tracts with new planting do not realize the economic benefit to preserving mature trees.
-Good examples of ordinances include the City of Lake Saint Louis (Sec.
+Several local communities have ordinances that require tree protection during development (or redevelopment), as the benefits of preserving mature trees outweigh the benefits of planting new trees.
+Examples of local ordinances include the City of Lake Saint Louis (Sec.
 425.070), and the City of Webster Groves.
 The City of Wildwood also has a Tree Preservation and Restoration Ordinance.
 The City of Crestwood's Landscape Code requires preservation or replacement of trees of protected species of a certain size.